batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 One of DevOps' primary challenges is addressing friction in the development process.
 As developers encounter obstacles to their workflow, it's not uncommon to resort to band-aid fixes or short-sighted workarounds.
-As time goes on, these practices will accumulate technical debt, impeding the introduction of new features, bug fixes, and system maintenance, ultimately affecting business outcomes and customer satisfaction.
+As time goes on, these practices accumulate technical debt, impeding the introduction of new features, bug fixes, and system maintenance, ultimately affecting business outcomes and customer satisfaction.

 ## Silos Aren't Just For Grain